roachsinai/fcitx.vim/README.md

 Source code and compile command of binaries under `bin` directory at [windows-im-shift-cpp](https://github.com/roachsinai/windows-im-shift-cpp).

+What's more, this plugin will not work when the input method icon shift along taskbar after you set its location.
+Maybe you should disable the notification of Windows screenshot tools, as notification icon on taskbar will show each time you use these tools.

 # Acknowledgements

 This repo only works for Windows (only in WSL on Windows11 tested), as original repo created by @lilydjwg is good enough for Linux!